Why Secure Coding Matters

 then progress into role-specific pathways

-for API engineers, backend teams,
+for API engineers, backend teams, full-stack

-full-stack teams, and platform teams.
+teams, and platform teams.
+Managers can pair

-Managers can pair this with existing SDLC
+this with existing SDLC controls such as

-controls such as SAST, code review
+SAST, code review checklists, and release

-is a single learning loop: identify
+gates.
+The outcome is a single learning

-vulnerability patterns, practice secure
+loop: identify vulnerability patterns,

-fixes, and verify improvement in both labs
+improvement in both labs and production

-and production repositories.
+repositories.

 If you run instructor-led programs, SecDim